KuluGary/website/src/blog/integrating-storybook-into-nextjs-turborepo.md

 ## Adding add-ons to Storybook

-Once the technical setup was done, I focused on what I wanted to achieve in the first place: easier design collaboration and testing business logic in isolation.
+Once the technical setup was done, I focused back on what I wanted to achieve in the first place: easier design collacoration and testing business logic in isolation.

 ### Design collaboration

-Using the `@storybook/addon-designs`, we can link Figma directly inside Storybook.
-Designers can now review UI from a single interface:
+Using the `@storybook/addon-designs`, we can link and display Figma files directly inside Storybook.
+Our designers can now review UI compliance from a single interface:

 ```tsx
 export const Playground: Story = {